All Episodes Plain Text

 41 days before he is set to be inaugurated, he has restored respect for our country on the world stage.

-This comes in stark contrast to the weak -kneed leadership Americans have been forced to endure under the We're good to go.
+This comes in stark contrast to the weak-need leadership Americans have been forced to endure under the Harris Biden administration over the last four years.

 I congratulate President Trump on a successful trip to Paris, and I look forward to watching him restore our country's dominance on the world stage.